 It is easy for workshop tech's to mistake the center accumulator for the rear axle accumulator.
 On the front side of the car the accumulator is co-located with the front axle valve block.
-But the rear valve block has the return accumulator atlached and the main one is some distance away.
+But on some models the rear valve block has the return accumulator attached to the valve block and the main accumulator is some distance away.
 Be sure to refer to them by their part numbers when communicating with the tech.

-The pulsation dampener(52a), part number 220 327 02 15, is arguably an accumulator as well.
+The pulsation dampener (52a), part number 220 327 02 15, is arguably an accumulator as well.
 The design is the same.
 Its size and position in the system has it serving a dierent purpose though.
 It is to even out the vibrations in the fluid from the pump.
 When it fails you get this classic humming sound.